web design

 Do you have a passion for mentoring other business owners?
 Perhaps you need a web designer to build a membership site, or a webmaster to manage your current one.
 I’m your man.
 Contact me today!

-I made this 2017 band website design for my own punk rock music project Sempervivi.
-Sometimes, I perform solo in Lexington and the surrounding region.
-Alternately, I perform with a full band.
+I made this band website design for my punk rock music trio Sempervivi.
+We perform in Lexington, KY and the surrounding region.
+I have been a band web designer for over 20 years, so of course, I felt obliged to design the site for my own group.

 Band website design story